nstack/stackhut/docs/usage/usage_project.rst

 A list of OS packages you wish to bundle with your service, i.e. those installable via ``yum``, or ``apt-get``, depending on your ``baseos``.
 You may need to check with your choosing base OS repository to find the names of the packages and their versions.

-.. note:: you can also install lanauge specific packages using the language package manager as described in :ref:`_usage_project_hutfile_stack`.
+.. note:: you can also install language specific packages using your language package manager as described in :ref:`_usage_project_hutfile_stack`.

 See <www.github.com/StackHut/pdf-tools> for an example.